Dual military? Two service members married to each other can each use their own VA entitlement for an even stronger purchase.

 Buyer Cash to Cover Gap (Only if it Makes Sense)

 The buyer CAN bring cash to cover the gap.
-But only if it still makes financial sense.
+Only if it still makes financial sense.
 Never pressure a buyer to overpay.

 Step-by-Step Fix: